Nemester/GraphVisualizer/readme.md

 # Graph Visualizer

 This is a (very) small python script that takes data from a csv and displays a corresponding graph (see example).
-I uses the [pyvis](https://pyvis.readthedocs.io/en/latest/index.html) librabry
+It uses the [pyvis](https://pyvis.readthedocs.io/en/latest/index.html) librabry
-The script can be used for e.g. analysing group memberships in an AD.
+The script can be used for e.g. analysing group membership in an AD.

 ## Example
 Heres an example with the visualization of groups and group-membership.
 The source data (csv) looks as follows: